tzlion/xboop/README.md

 Parallel port communication code based on gblinkdl by Brian Provinciano
 Thanks to WinterMute for the original Xboo Communicator & for releasing the [source code](https://github.com/devkitPro/xcomms)
 (used for reference for some things)
 & thanks to Martin Korth for the [original Xboo implementation](https://problemkaputt.de/gba-xboo.htm)
+Uses [InpOut32](https://www.highrez.co.uk/Downloads/InpOut32/) for port access on Windows